pynucastro/pynucastro/docs/source/networks.rst

      net = pyna.PythonNetwork(libraries=[lib])
      net.write_network()

-  and we can replace ``PythonNetowrk`` with one of the other network types to get the output in a different format.
+  and we can replace ``PythonNetwork`` with one of the other network types to get the output in a different format.

 * Run your python script